Creeperman1524/RaspberryPi-Clock/README.md

 Run `./install.sh` to install MagicMirror<sup>2</sup>, my modules, and configurations.

+> [!NOTE]
+> This does assume that the repository was cloned to `~/RaspberryPi-Clock`, if not the install script will fail to properly link the configuration files

 > [!WARNING]
 > This does take a while to run, especially to install all the packages.
 Be patient and make sure to not power off the Pi!